Newbie / Amazon

 From the perspective of your business, a trademark could be the best investment you ever make.

-Registering a trademark is quite cheap (scroll up for details).
+Registering a United States trademark is quite cheap (scroll up for details).
 But through extensive and proper use, it can build substantial goodwill for your business, which may have a very positive economic result.

 A trademark which becomes well known to the public can also add considerable value to your business.
 This will be useful if you ever decide to sell the business, or take new investment on board, or even branch out by granting franchises.